 Disabling cookies can make your online experience more difficult.
 Some websites may not load properly, or you may be logged out frequently.
 Also, certain features may not work as expected.

-Three bills were introduced in the 110th Congress.
-Two bills, H.R.
-900 and S. 1936 provided for local plebiscites.
-The third bill, H.R.
-1230, provided for a referendum on the outcome of a status convention.
-The 110th Congress did not enact any status changing legislation for Puerto Rico.
+Two bills were introduced in the 102nd Congress.
+Both bills, H.R.
+316 and S. 244 provided for local plebiscites.
+The 102nd Congress did not enact any status changing legislation for Puerto Rico.